 The hand specific labels for right and left-hand looks exactly the same, with strap tag indicating R and L. For most people with average arm lengths, this would not be an issue, but the labels would be helpful for those with a need to easily distinguish shorter or longer poles for either arm.

 Most Black Diamond products have specific construction and this one is no different.
 You will notice that if you try to tighten the clamps to their tightest levels, the poles will somehow shorten in extended walks, especially if you have sizeable weight in your backpack.
 It is quite a flaw in the design as it really renders your poles non-usable unless you adjust to the shortest length pole setting as possible.

 Also, you will notice the plastic clips don’t seem to hold the poles in their proper place so it can be adjusted to the desired height setting.
 Black Diamond’s other models feature the metal clasps that work ideally and provide extended stability.

-Description: Leki’s Micro Vario Ti Cor-Tec Trekking Pole for Men features the aluminum material pole that can be packed down to 15 inches for easy storage.
+Description: Leki’s Micro Vario Ti Cor-Tec Trekking Poles are made of aluminum that can be packed down to 15 inches for easy storage.
 It has a fast and easier assembly, with notable features such as carbide flex tips, Aergon Thermo mid grips, security wrist straps, and speed lock system.
 A good set of poles for all types of outdoor hiking, as it is lightweight and pack small.
 It can even fit in a laptop bag, or you can neatly stow it in a briefcase until you need it.

 It features the Fantastic Leki handle, with an easily adjustable height to fit your needs.
 However, you would need to get a nice grip so you can pull the center; so it packs right up, though, after a few hold, this can easily be managed.